 How to choose the correct port?

 Choosing the correct port can ensure a smooth and stress-free journey when planning a trip to Nusa Penida.
 If you’re coming from Amed or Sidemen, Kusamba is the best departure port.
 Sanur Beach is the ideal option for Sanur, Seminyak, or Canggu.
-If you’re heading to Sampalan, Buyuk, Ped, or Atuh Beach, choose Sampalan as your arrival port.
+If you’re heading to Sampalan, Buyuk, Ped, or Atuh Beach, choose Sampalan as your port of arrival.
 For Ped, Toyapakeh, or Crystal Bay, go for Banjar Nyuh Harbour.

 Drop off your scooter in Sanur or rent your scooter in Nusa Penida

-Getting an international driving permit (IDP) if you rent a motorbike is much safer, especially for insurance coverage.
+Getting an International Driving Permit (IDP) is advisable if you plan to rent a motorbike, as it provides additional safety and insurance coverage.
 You can apply for an IDP online in less than 8 minutes here.

 Ferry to Nusa Penida

 Reaching Penida by ferry from Padang Bai is also possible, especially if you want to travel by scooter.
-But renting a scooter in Nusa Penida is usually easier for a slightly higher price than in Bali.
+But renting a scooter in Nusa Penida is usually easier, albeit slightly more expensive, than in Bali.
 The ferry boat is called Roro.
-It crosses from Padang Bai to Nusa Penida twice daily, at 10 am and 2 pm, except on Sundays when only the 10 am ferry operates.
+It operates from Padang Bai to Nusa Penida twice daily, at 10:00 a.m. and 2:00 p.m., except on Sundays, when only the 10:00 a.m. ferry operates.
 The price is around 120k for a scooter and two passengers, and the crossing takes around 90 minutes, but the ferry is often late.

 You need to book the ferry to Nusa Penida for a car, but this is unnecessary if you are traveling with your scooter.
-Try to arrive around 9 am and get your ticket from one of the agents who display “online ticket”.
-He will give you a ticket with a QR code that you will have to show to enter the port.
+Please arrive around 9 am and collect your ticket from one of the agents displaying the “online ticket” sign.
+He will give you a ticket with a QR code that you must show to enter the port.
 And the (long) wait will begin.
 The last time I took the ferry boat to bring my scooter to Nusa Penida, I waited until 10:45 am to board (after the trucks and cars).
 The ferry to Nusa Penida left Padang Bai at 11:15 am and arrived in Sampalan around 12:45 pm.

 Ferry boat from Nusa Penida

 To take the ferry boat from Nusa Penida to Padang Bai, you must arrive at Sampalan port before 7 am.
 You will board around 7:30 am.
-The ferry will then leave around 8:15 am to arrive near Padang Bai around 9:45 am.
-The ferry then waits for its landing dock to be available to dock around 10:30 am.
+The ferry will then depart around 8:15 am, arriving near Padang Bai around 9:45 am.
+The ferry then waits for its landing dock to become available, typically around 10:30 am.

 What to do, where to go in Nusa Penida ?